BlueBrain/Currentscape/README.md

 ### Extracting ionic concentrations

 Ionic concentrations can be extracted by using the same method as the currents extraction.
 The ionic concentration variables simply have to be added to the "var_list" in the config file.
 The ionic concentration variables should end with an 'i', e.g. cai, nai, ki, etc.

+### Known caveats

+Since currentscape can deal with a lot of data, it sometimes crashes with an error message such as `Bus error` or `Killed` when it runs out of memory.
+You can solve this error by allocating more memory.

+In bb5, interactive jobs usually have 4G.
+You can increase them by specifying e.g. `--mem=16G` when asking for a job.
+If you are asking for a full node, you can also use all of its available memory with `--exclusive --mem=0`.